IFRS Foundation

 • Management of Controlled Substances

-The Health Care Delivery industry is in a unique position with respect to the evolving opioid epidemic in the U.S. As one of the largest prescribers of opioids, the industry has contributed to an increase in the use of these substances and subsequently to a rise in addiction levels.
-As the providers of care, the industry also treats individuals who are suffering from addiction and related health concerns.
-Although health care delivery entities do not typically face direct costs associated with the prescription of opioids, they face significant costs in addressing the health care needs of those suffering from addiction and related illnesses.
-Industry-wide efforts to reevaluate approaches to pain management through the development of new policies, training, and oversight may have financially material impacts.
+The Health Care Delivery industry is in a unique position with respect to the evolving use of controlled substances and managing the risk of addiction.
+As the provider of care, the industry also treats individuals suffering from addiction and related health concerns.
+Health Care Delivery entities face significant costs in addressing the health care needs of those suffering from addiction and related illnesses.
+Industry-wide efforts to re-evaluate controlled substance management strategies through the development of new policies, training and oversight may have positive financial effects.

 Selling Practices & Product Labeling